All Episodes

 Arthur Brooks was a professor of public policy at Syracuse.

-He wasn't particularly conservative or liberal, but he found out that nobody ever did a study to find out whether or not conservatives were more generous with their time, with their money, versus liberals.
+He wasn't particularly conservative or liberal, but he found out that nobody ever did a study to find out whether or not conservatives were more generous with their time, with their money versus liberals.

 He assumed the answer was going to be liberals.

-got rid of all the people that did the conclusion because he didn't believe it, hired another people that came with the same conclusions.
+So he did a whole study, got the conclusions, got rid of all the people that did the conclusions because he didn't believe it, hired another people.

 And it turned out for two reasons.